marmelab/react-admin/docs/CustomApp.md

 **Tip**: Before going for the Custom App route, explore all the options of [the `<Admin>` component](./Admin.md).
 They allow you to add custom routes, custom reducers, custom sagas, and customize the layout.

+## Using an Existing Redux Provider

-Fortunately, the `<Admin>` component detects when it's used inside an existing Redux `<Provider>`, and skips its own store initialization.
-That means that react-admin will work out of the box inside another redux application - provided, of course, the store is compatible.
+The `<Admin>` component detects when it's used inside an existing Redux `<Provider>`, and skips its own store initialization.
+That means that react-admin will work out of the box inside another Redux application - provided, of course, the store is compatible.

 Beware that you need to know about [redux](http://redux.js.org/), [react-router-dom](https://reacttraining.com/react-router/web/guides/quick-start), and [redux-saga](https://github.com/yelouafi/redux-saga) to go further.